KichukEgor/KichukEgor/README.md

 # Hi there!
 My name is Egor

-Hi!
 I'm glad to see you on my page!
 I hope my code will be useful to you.

 > *The only true wisdom is in knowing you know nothing © Socrates*